Just a few thoughts about my first experience with the Barkley. Click any photos for larger images, click links for video.

 And I go, and I go.
 I’m running, I know from my map, which is folded at exactly this point, that I have a left turn on the road coming.
 I have to flip the map back and forth to see what I’m doing, but I come to the roads, AND I TAKE ONE.
 And I keep running.

 Looking back on it now,it might have been wiser if I had taken the CORRECT ONE, rather than just ONE.
 Had I taken the road that curved around South, to Indian Knob, rather than the one that went straight NORTH, up to Coffin Springs, and eventually winds back to camp, things would have been different.
 Oh, but I’m just running and running, so proud to be making such good time.
-Oh David, you ARE an idiot.
-You are probably running faster than you have all day long, every step taking you farther away from where you should be.
+Oh Here I am, probably running faster than I have all day long, every step taking me farther away from where I should be.

 I’m glancing at the map here and there, and eventually think I should be getting to some of these turn offs, I’m moving fast and should have been there long ago, to get off the trail back into the woods for Indian Knob.
 Odd.
 Surely somethings wrong, but what?
 A glance at the compass, it shows me going North.
 Impossible.
 There aren’t even any roads going North, (my map is folded, I don’t see it).
 I’m sitting down, figuring out where I could possibly be, and I hear voices.
 Cool!
 Up the trail, the opposite direction come a couple of backpackers.
 I thrust the map at them and ask where I am.
 No telling what they thought, but they did ask, “Are you one of those racers?”
 Uh, yea, but can you show me on the map where I am?
 He turns the map over, and shows me that I’m approaching the North side of the park!
 I’m at Peach Orchard Gap, towards Coffin Springs?
 I can’t believe it.